bsielski/mkfiles/README.md

   - qewasdsdf/sd23e2fv/dwqqwdqwef/
   - New Folderr53453/New Folder44444574/new document63452.txt
 ```

+## To do features

+- CLI commands
+- Template yml file generator

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.